Senior Research Data Scientist

 You’ll also benefit from an investment in cutting-edge technology that reflects our global ambition.
 But with a nimble, small-business feel that gives you the freedom to play, experiment and learn.

 And we don’t just talk about diversity and inclusion.
-We live it every day – with thriving networks including dh Gender Equality Network, dh Proud, dh Family, dh One and dh Thrive as the living proof.
+We live it every day – with thriving networks including dh Gender Equality Network, dh Proud, dh Family, dh One, dh Enabled and dh Thrive as the living proof.
 We want everyone to have the opportunity to shine and perform at your best throughout our recruitment process.
 Please let us know how we can make this process work best for you.
-For an informal and confidential chat please contact to discuss how we can meet your needs.

 Our approach to Flexible Working